AdobeDocs/experience-platform.de-DE/help/rtcdp/destinations/facebook-pixel-extension.md

 The [!DNL Facebook Pixel] is an analytics tool that allows you to measure the effectiveness of your advertising by understanding the actions people take on your website.

-[!DNL Facebook Pixel] ist eine Werbeerweiterung in der Adobe Echtzeit-Kundendatenplattform.
-Weiterführende Informationen zur Erweiterungsfunktion finden Sie auf der [Facebook-Pixel-Website](https://developers.facebook.com/docs/facebook-pixel/).
+[!DNL Facebook Pixel] ist eine Werbeerweiterung in der Echtzeit-Kundendatenplattform von Weiterführende Informationen zur Erweiterungsfunktion finden Sie auf der [Facebook-Pixel-Website](https://developers.facebook.com/docs/facebook-pixel/).

 Dieses Ziel ist eine Adobe Experience Platform Launch-Erweiterung.
 For more information about how Platform Launch extensions work in Adobe Real-time CDP, see [Adobe Experience Platform Launch extensions overview](/help/rtcdp/destinations/experience-platform-launch-extensions.md).